What is a break clause in a tenancy agreement?

 Lawhive is your gateway to affordable, fast legal help in the UK.
 Lawhive uses licensed solicitors you can connect with online for up to 50% of the cost of a high-street law firm.

-Lawhive Ltd is not a law firm and does not provide any legal advice.
-Our network includes our affiliate company, Lawhive Legal Ltd. Lawhive Legal Ltd is authorised and regulated by the Solicitors Regulation Authority with ID number 8003766 and is a company registered in England & Wales, Company No. 14651095.
+Enquiries submitted through this website are directed to Lawhive Ltd, which is not a law firm and does not provide any legal advice.
+Our network of legal service providers includes our affiliate company Lawhive Legal Ltd, which is authorised and regulated by the Solicitors Regulation Authority (ID number: 8003766) and is a company registered in England & Wales (Company number: 14651095).

 For information on how to make a complaint about an experience you have had with our SRA regulated affiliate company Lawhive Legal Ltd click here.